Argonaemo/100-days-of-code/log.md

 **Today Progress**: Working on some admin components using react, also making a sticky sidebar is easier than I thought.

 **Thoughts** : still got so many things to work on lol.

+### Day 60: 04 May 2022

+**Today Progress**:  Continue working on the project, today's lesson: default button tag will submit your form.

+**Thoughts** : got some problem because a button tag lmao